fangzhou2000/YOLOv1_resnet50-fc/README.md

 # YOLOv1
 Pytorch implementation of YOLOv1

+This implementation is pure resnet50 + fc, but its results is not so good, maybe there are bugs, I'll fix them later.

 ## Datasets
 Download Pascal VOC 2007 trainval and test datasets and Pascal VOC 2012 trainval datasets to the following paths:
 ```